 Pretty or functional ecommerce website?
 With BigCommerce you get both.

 Think of ecommerce website design as building a house.
-First, you have to build strong mortar and outer walls.
-BigCommerce provides you with the technical 'bricks' to place at the core of your online operations — no-code page builders, secure check-out, SEO-friendly codebase, and more.
-You can mix and match different 'bricks' to assemble a tiny house or a 6-bedroom victorian mansion.
+First, you have to develop strong mortar and outer walls.
+BigCommerce provides you with the technical 'bricks' to place at the core of your online operations — no-code page builders, secure check-out, SEO-friendly codebase and more.
+You can mix and match different 'bricks' to assemble a tiny house or a 6-bedroom Victorian mansion.

 If you don’t feel like creating your store design from scratch, you can take a look around our theme store.
 With 150+ unique designs, you are bound to find something that pleases your eye.
-Browse options based on grid type, product catalogue layout, or industry.
-Or review the best ecommerce themes, picked by our staff.
+Browse options based on grid type, product catalogue layout or industry.
+You can also review the best ecommerce themes, picked by our staff.